Greenway

 Health performance in Greenway is lower than average with prevalence of common health conditions notable across both younger and older age cohorts

-Private health cover is notably high, with approximately 55% of the total population (~3,096 people) having it.
-The most common medical conditions are mental health issues (11.1%) and asthma (8.2%).
-About 64.7% of residents declare themselves completely clear of medical ailments, compared to 66.1% across the Australian Capital Territory.
-As of June 30th, 20XX, 18.3% of residents are aged 65 and over (1,024 people).
+Approximately 55% of the total population (~3,096 people) has private health cover.
+The most common medical conditions are mental health issues (11.1%) and asthma (8.2%), while 64.7% of residents declare themselves completely clear of medical ailments compared to 66.1% across the Australian Capital Territory.
+In Greenway, 18.3% of residents are aged 65 and over (1,024 people).
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health